Modern cosmology and physics have given birth to some peculiar notions regarding space-time.

 (To get deeper, using this analogy, Anatta is the state of a Non-Player Character who believes they’re real, but that’s a different story altogether).

 If you’re a Buddhist, think Maya.

-Another is Multi-verse theory, which holds that every choice creates a splinter universe, which may or may not re-merge with the original timeline once all of the difference have been ‘worked out’, giving rise to the notion of fate (i.e. the impulse of the split universes to rejoin forcing certain events to happen) while reconciling some deeply explored quantum paradoxes:
+Another is multi-verse theory, which holds that every choice creates a splinter universe, which may or may not re-merge with the original timeline once all of the difference has been ‘worked out’, giving rise to the notion of fate (i.e., the impulse of the split universes to rejoin forcing certain events to happen) while reconciling some deeply explored quantum paradoxes:

 Is light a wave or particle?
 Depends which branch-verse you’re measuring from.